 Principles of welfare economics applied to policy issues in agriculture and natural resources.
 Review of measures of household welfare, willingness to pay, and notions of Pareto optimality, aggregate welfare and market failure.
 Practical methods of comparative statics analysis of the effect of public policies on consumer and firm behavior, and on market equilibrium.
 Theory of externalities and welfare implications of market versus non-market allocation of public goods examined.
 Applications include evaluation of such policies as taxes, price supports, quotas, pollution controls, environmental damage liability, and intellectual property rights.

 Legal problems encountered as a result of the impairment of the quality of the environment.
 Control of air, water, land, noise, and radiation pollution, and the roles of federal, interstate, state, and local agencies in affording protection.
 Includes private actions, class actions, and regulatory actions to protect both private and public interests.

 Principles and concepts of financial management of farm and agribusiness firms developed.
 Various strategies for acquiring and using capital resources by the individual firm explored.
 Institutions providing the sources of agricultural credit are individually studied.

-Offered odd numbered years.
-Available through Extended Education and Outreach.
-Administrative law; risk assessment; environmental impact review; Clean Air Act; Clean Water Act; nonpoint source pollution control; wetlands regulations; pesticide and toxic substance regulation; solid and hazardous waste regulation; drinking water protection; land use regulation; energy policy; international environmental law.
+Administrative law, risk assessment, environmental impact review, Clean Air Act, Clean Water Act, non-point pollution control, wetlands regulations pesticide and toxic substance regulation, solid and hazardous waste regulation, drinking water protection, land use regulation, energy policy, and international environmental law.

 Offered even numbered years.
 Available through Extended Education and Outreach.
 Environmental impact review; public trust doctrine; endangered species; land use controls; wetlands regulation; surface and ground water rights; Indian and federal water rights; impact of water quality regulations on water allocation.